Tugduoff/RType/README.md

 - **Windows** :
 You can either do it via :
   - Windows Graphical User Interface (GUI) :
   In the **File Explorer** navigate to the folder where the `r-type_windows_x64.zip` is.
 Right click on it and select the  option `Extract all`.
+  &nbsp;
   - Powershell : *(We will consider that the archive is in the Download folder of the user)*
   ```powershell
   cd ~\Downloads
   Expand-Archive -Path ".\r-type_windows_x64.zip" -DestinationPath ".\rtype"